wangpy/google-play-android-publisher-plugin/README.md

 You can generate the required Pipeline syntax via the [Snippet Generator][snippets-blog], but some examples follow.

-Note that you should avoid using these steps in a `parallel` block, as the Google Play API only allows one concurrent "edit session" to be open at a time.
+Note that you should avoid using multiple instances of these steps in a `parallel` block, as the Google Play API only allows one concurrent "edit session" to be open at a time.

 ##### Uploading app bundles or APKs
 The `androidApkUpload` build step lets you upload Android App Bundle (AAB) or APK files.